[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 Option 1: Nano (The Notepad)

-If you want a simple sticky note and pen, use nano.
-It is beginner friendly.
+If you want a simple sticky note and a pen, use nano.
+It’s very beginner friendly.

 $ nano reply.txt

 You can simply type whatever you want.
-The menu is at the bottom.
+The short cuts are at the bottom.

 ^means Ctrl key.- To Save: Press